eProtocol FAQs

 eProtocol has a number of acronyms.
 Below is a list of some of the more common acronyms and their meaning:

-The Biosafety Office has additional information available specific to the eProtocol Biosafety application.
-Visit the eProtocol Biosafety page to learn more.
+The Environmental Health & Safety Office (EH&S) has additional information available specific to the eProtocol IBC application.
+Visit the IBC webpage to learn more.